ci4rail/docs/docs/_includes/content/io4edge/max14906/detailed-description.md

 The API provides two methods to read the current state of the pins:
 * Get value of a single pin
-* Get value of multipe pins
+* Get value of multiple pins

 ```go
     // read state of first channel